TMSS - information sheet

 - According to information considered under the ERC Approach, TMSS is unlikely to be causing ecological harm.

-- As a result of the draft screening assessment, the Government is proposing that TMSS is not harmful to human health at levels of exposure considered in the assessment, and is not entering the environment at levels that are harmful to the environment.
+- The Government concluded that TMSS is not harmful to human health at levels of exposure considered in the assessment, and is not entering the environment at levels that are harmful.

 - TMSS may be found in products available to consumers.
 Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.